closeratio/advent_of_code_2021/aoc_2021/day_8/src/main/resources/notes.md

 # Working out 5 segment digits

 * 3: Both segments in 1
-* 5: Contains all segments in 9
+* 5: After working out 3, Contains all segments in 9
 * 2: Remaining one from this group